walter-a-jablonowski/damn-small-engine/README.md

   * just use PHP's syntax that you know well, you can easily compose your view
 * ... and **all PHP language features** are available

 **Can't get any updates** for your prefered templating system anymore?
-Does it have missive codes, impossibile 2 maintain?
+Does it have missive codes, maintainance impossibile?
 No problem with Damn Small Engine.
-This thing is so small compared 2 popular systems, you could easily maintain it yourself.
+In comparrison this thing is so small, you could easily maintain it yourself.

 ## Normal sample